Sayedelmahdy/Sayedelmahdy/README.md

 }
 ```

-## Projects

-### El-Burhan Academy Web Application
-**Overview:**
+### 🏆 Professional Experience

+#### Z4U Solution Software Company
+- **Position**: Backend and Frontend Developer
+- **Projects**:
+  - **Luka E-Commerce**: An e-commerce platform similar to Amazon, where I work as a backend and frontend developer using Vue.js.
+  - **ERP System (Smart)**: An ERP system that I am developing as part of the Z4U Solution Software Company team.

+#### Art Of Coding (Freelance Team)
+- **Role**: Team Leader and Backend Developer
+- **Projects**:
-This repository showcases our contributions to the El-Burhan Academy Web Application, an educational platform focusing on the Arabic language, Holy Quran, and Forensic science.
+  - **El-Burhan Academy Web Application**: An educational platform focusing on the Arabic language, Holy Quran, and Forensic science.

-### Student Management System
-**Overview:**
-Welcome to the Student Management System repository!
-This project is designed to facilitate student management for teachers of various subjects, including Arabic, Mathematics, English, Physics, Chemistry, Philosophy, and more.
-The system provides a centralized database for storing and efficiently managing student information.
+  - **Student Management System**: A project designed to facilitate student management for teachers of various subjects.
-*Built with the Art Of Coding team as Team Leader and Backend Developer.*

-### Electronic Mind of Alzheimer Patient
-**Project Overview:**
-The Electronic Mind of Alzheimer Patient is an advanced healthcare management system tailored to assist caregivers in managing Alzheimer's patients.
-This application integrates real-time patient monitoring, appointment scheduling, and medication management across mobile platforms using Flutter, with a robust backend supported by FastAPI and AI capabilities for facial recognition.
+  - **Electronic Mind of Alzheimer Patient**: An advanced healthcare management system for managing Alzheimer's patients, integrating real-time patient monitoring, appointment scheduling, and medication management using Flutter and FastAPI.

-### Luka E-Commerce
-**Overview:**
-Luka E-Commerce is a comprehensive platform similar to Amazon, developed with advanced features for a professional shopping experience. *Developed at Z4U Solution Software Company as both Backend and Frontend Developer, working with a team using Vue.js.*

-### Individual E-Commerce for Home Food
-**Overview:**
-An e-commerce platform built with Blazor for both backend and frontend, specifically designed for home food businesses. *Built with the Art Of Coding team as Team Leader and Backend Developer.*
+  - **Individual E-Commerce for Home Food**: An e-commerce platform built with Blazor for both backend and frontend.

-### ERP System (Smart)
-**Overview:**
-An ERP system designed for comprehensive business management, currently being developed at Z4U Solution Software Company. *Involved in both backend and frontend development.*

 ---

 ## Connect with Me